wp-plugins/wp-jump-menu/readme.txt

 3. The Jump Menu - Just a drop down, but one POWERFUL drop down!

 == Changelog ==

+= 2.5.2 =
+* Fixed a minor php error
+* Added a message that drop-down text colors will only work in older browsers.

 = 2.5.1 =
 * Fixed bug where jump menu was not showing up in the WP Admin Bar (Toolbar) on the front end of sites.